VikSil/UC_journal_automation/README.md

  * If there are multiple tabs on the Google Sheet, the data must be in the first tab.
  * It is possible to configure the earliest application date to process.

+🔴❗ *The following instructions detail start date configuration via environment variables.
+If you use this option with this Dockerised version of the script, you will have to rebuild Docker image for each run to update the date.
+It is advised to forego this configuration and instead use a comandline argument at execution time.* 🔴❗

- In order to configure the earliest application date, add configuration to  `data_example.csv` file, e.g.:
+In order to configure the earliest application date, add configuration to  `credentials.env` file, e.g.:

     START_DATE=2024-08-14

 With `START_DATE` configured, the script will ignore all earlier application dates in the Google spreadheet.
 The format of `START_DATE` must match that of the `DATE_FORMAT` variable. `START_DATE` will only have effect if `USE_GOOGLE_SHEETS=True` is configured.
 Configuring `START_DATE` will superceed comadline `--threshold-date` argument (see below).

+## Docker Image

+Once configuration is done, build a Docker image by running the following command from the root directory:

+    docker build -t uc .

+This step will take 10-15 minutes.

 ## Execution

 Before running this script, have your phone ready to receive an sms with the 2-factor authorisation code.

-To start the docker run the following command from the within UC_journal_automation directory:
+To start the Docker run the following command from the root directory:

-    docker run -it uc 3/3/2024
+    docker run -it uc -d 2024-08-14

-If use of Google Sheets is configured and `START_DATE` variable is **not** configured, optional comandline argument can be passed to signal to the script the earliest application date to process.
-Either of these are permissable:

-    python main.py -d 2024-08-14
-    python main.py --threshold-date 2024-08-14
+Comandline argument `-d [date]` denotes the earliest application to be processed.
+The format of the date must match that of the `DATE_FORMAT` variable.
+This comandline argument will work only if the use of Google Sheets is configured and `START_DATE` variable is **not** configured.
+Please see [above](#Google-Sheets-datasource).

-This will cause a Chrome web browser to pop up.
-UC website will open, your credentials will be entered and login button will be pressed automatically.
-At this point you should receive an sms on your phone with a  2-factor authorisation code.
-You have 60 seconds to enter it into the UC website and click the button to continue.
+Shortly after starting the script you should receive an sms on your phone with a  2-factor authorisation code.
+You have 60 seconds to enter it into the console and press Enter.
-Because this is a docker contianer implementation for server no gui will pop and will be automated all required of the user is their sms submission-key input to the cli.

-🔴❗ This is the only manual step.
-Wait for the script to resume work. ❗🔴
+🔴❗ **This is the only manual step.
+Wait for the script to resume work.** ❗🔴

-In 60 seconds after logging in the script will navigate to the journal page and start submitting data from the the data source into the UC website.
-Once the end of the data is reached, the script will wait for 20 seconds and then close the website.
+As the script runs, output will be generated about the progress.

 ## Disclaimer
 The script is operational as of the date of the last commit to GitHub.
 There are no guarantees of maintanence.